 I was diagnosed with asthma when I was young, but managed to have an active childhood playing sports and doing what most kids do.
 In my late teens I started smoking socially, I’m not sure why as I knew it was bad for me but continue to be a social smoker until I was 36.

-A friend of mine suggested I should do a triathlon, and after a little hesitation because I wasn’t a great swimmer I agreed.
+A friend of mine suggested I should do a triathlon, after a little hesitation because I wasn’t a great swimmer, I agreed.
 So for the next eight years I competed in varying distances of triathlons from sprint to Half Ironman as well as a couple of ultra marathons.

 In 2011 after noticing my training times were getting slower, exercise was getting harder and I was constantly short of breath, I took myself off to the Doctors.
 Spirometry and lung function tests confirmed I had chronic obstructive pulmonary disease (COPD), with a FEV 1 <30% of predicted.
-That basically means my lungs are operating between 22-30% of there predicted capacity.
+That basically means my lungs are operating between 22-30% of there predicted capacity for someone of my age and height.
 I was told that I would possibly need a double lung transplant at some stage in the future.
-Surprisingly the scan showed that there was no damage to my lungs from smoking.
-My airways had become very narrow due to years of chest infections, causing a build up of scar tissue.
+Surprisingly the scans showed that there was no visible damage to my lungs from smoking.
+My airways had become very narrow due to having chronic asthma and years of chest infections, causing a build up of scar tissue.